-This delicious recipe for Tart Tatin with Barmbrack Pastry comes as a follow up from the delicious bread and butter pudding
+This delicious recipe for Tart Tatin with Barmbrack Pastry comes as a follow up from the delicious bread and butter pudding that Paul Rankin shared with us last St. Patrick’s day.
+It’s great to have some new ideas to mark our celebration of all things Irish!

 I am fairly confident that someone is going to tell me that Aztec Banana Pudding isn’t an accurate name for this dessert.
 I was trying to think of something snappy to describe a moist pudding loaded with banana, coffee and cardamom, with a chocolate, orange and pecan gooey filling.
 Aztec seemed like the best description.
 (Cue food historians).
 This recipe was large instigated by having bananas that were looking a bit battered.
 (I store mine in the freezer and take them out a few minutes before I need them if I don‘t have time to bake.
 It turns them totally black but they get really sweet).
 My lovely friend Tom had also given me a gift of cardamom coffee the previous week, and these two food items collided in my head.